 What Is Tightlining

 Tightlining is a practice that involves lining your lash line with eyeliner.
 Some people do this on the top lid.
 You can also do this on the bottom lid.
-For the best results, you want to use a waterproof pencil eyeliner that does not smudge.
+You want to use a waterproof pencil eyeliner that does not smudge for the best results.
 This can help prevent the eyeliner from leaking into your eye.

 Using Eyeshadow As Eyeliner